Minimal models for $g-2$ and dark matter confront asymptotic safety: Introduction

 On the other hand, unlike in the $b\to s$ transition case, leptoquark explanations for the anomalies in $b\to c$ transitions\cite{Graverini:2018riw} could be made only partially consistent with AS in Ref.\cite{Kowalska:2020gie}.
 This is because, on the one hand, the NP competes in the $b\to c$ case with a tree-level SM process, so that the NP Yukawa couplings emerging from the Planck-scale boundary conditions are generally too small to fit the data.
 On the other hand, the specific features of the beta functions of the leptoquark model addressing the $b\to c$ anomalies in Ref.\cite{Kowalska:2020gie} were leading to slightly too large low-scale values for the top and charm Yukawa couplings.
 Whether the framework of asymptotically safe gravity may be applied successfully to different anomalies and/or models of NP remains therefore an open question, which we fear will have to be addressed on a case-by-case basis.

 In this paper, we seek to apply the strategy introduced in our previous article to NP scenarios associated with the anomalous magnetic moment of the muon, \gmtwo.
-The measurement of \gmtwo\ has been showing a $\sim 3.5\,\sigma$ discrepancy with the SM since its last determination at Brookhaven\cite{Bennett:2006fi}.
-It is now subject to a new ongoing measurement at Fermilab\cite{Grange:2015fou}, and will be probed again in the near future at J-Park\cite{Mibe:2010zz}.
-We focus here on the minimal, renormalizable, SU(2)$_L\times$U(1)$_Y$ invariant models introduced, e.g., in Refs.\cite{Kowalska:2017iqv,Calibbi:2018rzv}.
+The recent measurement of \gmtwo\ by the E989 experiment at Fermilab\cite{PhysRevLett.126.141801} reports a $3.3\,\sigma$ discrepancy between the observed value and the SM expectation.
+When the new measurement is statistically combined with the previous experimental determination, obtained a couple of decades ago at Brookhaven\cite{Bennett:2006fi}, one obtains a global deviation at the $4.2\,\sigma$ level.
+The anomalous magnetic moment will be probed again in the near future at J-Park\cite{Mibe:2010zz,Abe:2019thb}.

+We focus here on the minimal, renormalizable, SU(2)$_L\times$U(1)$_Y$ invariant models introduced, e.g., in Refs.\cite{Kowalska:2017iqv,Calibbi:2018rzv,Kawamura:2020qxo}.
 They comprise a set of heavy, color-neutral scalar and fermion multiplets, coupling to the muon via Yukawa interactions, providing at one loop an enhancement of the right amount in the anomalous magnetic moment.
-Like in Refs.\cite{Kowalska:2017iqv,Calibbi:2018rzv}, the NP is additionally assumed to be protected by a global symmetry which renders the lightest new particle stable and endows these scenarios with a weakly interactive massive particle (WIMP) that plays the role of DM.
+Like in Refs.\cite{Kowalska:2017iqv,Calibbi:2018rzv,Kawamura:2020qxo}, the NP is additionally assumed to be protected by a symmetry which renders the lightest new particle stable and endows these scenarios with a weakly interactive massive particle (WIMP) that plays the role of DM.
 The relic abundance can then be used as an extra constraint to restrict the parameter space.